This page contains affiliate links. Please read our disclosure for more info.

 - The Enchanted Tiki Room: Stitch Presents “Aloha E Komo Mai!” – Another show with no queue that’s good for a break.
 It features singing birds and is in Japanese.

-- Sky Full of Colors – A fireworks show at the end of the night.
+- Reach for the Stars – A fireworks show at the end of the night.
+We usually catch it as we walk out.

 - Club Mouse Beat – A lively musical show featuring Mickey and friends in an outdoor theatre.
 You need to make an Entry Request on the app to enter the free lottery for a seat.